autocatalytic/podCaster/README.md

 * Use above feature to add new content "in the middle" of the episode
 * For native player, track chunk retrieval to measure user abandonment
 * Display abandonment timing/location to publishers
-* Is there something about IPFS that will unlock virality/social?

 ## Version 2
 * Discovery based on tags above and publishers and guests